Jubatian/rrpge-spec/specs/state.rst

 ------------------------------------------------------------------------------

-Following some details are provided on how the ROPD dump should be used and populated within emulators so the desired cross-compatibility may be achieved.
+Following some details are provided on how the application state should be used and populated within emulators so the desired cross-compatibility may be achieved.

 0x050: Current video line